21 Essential Life Coaching Skills Every Coach Should Master (2026)

 How is life coaching different from therapy?

-Building Your Coaching Practice Around These Skills
+Building Your Practice Around These Skills

 You don’t need all 21 of these skills perfected before you start coaching.
-Nobody does.
 The coaches who last are the ones who stay curious about their own growth, who keep getting better every year because they’re paying attention to where they’re falling short.

 That pull toward growth?
 It’s the same thing that makes you good at helping clients grow.